-Like any great theory plate tectonics makes a tremendous amount of sense.
+Like any great theory, plate tectonics makes a tremendous amount of sense.
 The whole story fits together so perfectly.
 Wegener had so much evidence that the continents had once been joined.
 Seafloor spreading is a perfect mechanism for moving those continents.
 It's really too bad that Alfred Wegener is not here to learn about the theory of plate tectonics.
 It seems certain that he would be ecstatic!

 Plate Tectonics Theory

-The theory of plate tectonics is brings together continental drift and seafloor spreading.
+The theory of plate tectonics is what brings together continental drift and seafloor spreading.
 Plates are made of lithosphere topped with oceanic and/or continental crust.
 The plates are moved around on Earth's surface by seafloor spreading.
 Convection in the mantle drives seafloor spreading.
 Oceanic crust is created at mid-ocean ridges.
-The crust moves outwards from the ridge over time.
+The crust moves outward from the ridge over time.
 The crust may eventually sink into the mantle and be destroyed.
 If a continent sits on a plate with a mid-ocean ridge, the continent will be pushed along.

 Most geological activity takes place at plate boundaries.
 This activity includes volcanoes, earthquakes, and mountain building.
 The activity occurs as plates interact.
 Giant slabs of lithosphere moving around can create a lot of activity!
 The features seen at a plate boundary are determined by the direction of plate motion and by the type of crust found at the boundary.

-What the Theory Explains
+What The Theory Explains

 The theory of plate tectonics explains most of the features of Earth’s surface.
 It explains why earthquakes, volcanoes and mountain ranges are where they are.
 It explains where to find some mineral resources.
 Plate tectonics is the key that unlocks many of the mysteries of our amazing planet.
 Plate tectonics theory explains why: